viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 Your camera now saves images at the configured time interval.
 When training machine learning models, it is important to supply a variety of different data.
 The more varied the provided data set, the more accurate the resulting model becomes.

-Generally most use cases fall into two categories:
+Most use cases fall into one of two categories:

 - Detecting certain objects and getting their location within an image.
 Each object gets a `label`.